 Graffiti: Sloke One

 Childhood play is so often focused on discovery— discovery of place, of material, and of potential creations.
 This type of discovery can be found at any scale, alone or with friends, and ultimately fosters imagination and interaction, even with strangers.
 Our fort aims to tap into this type of play by establishing a series of strategic shelters, or territories, which can be continually defined and redefined by the interaction of its occupants.
 Derived from the game of pick-up sticks, this fort establishes a series of shelters, or territories, which can be continually redefined by its occupants.
-The territories are assembled by materials which reflect “discovered” objects; those that can be reused in a variety of ways.
-Layering reclaimed 36” diameter drainage pipe, and cargo net over custom steel frames, a dynamic and unexpected environment was created – one that offers opportunities for people of all ages to discover each territory in a number of exciting ways.
+The territories are assembled with materials that reflect “discovered” objects; those that can be reused in a variety of ways.
+Layering reclaimed 36” diameter drainage pipe, and cargo net over custom steel frames, a dynamic and unexpected environment was created – one that offers opportunities for people of all ages to discover each territory in several exciting ways.